ideapark/kedu/kubectl_port-forward.md

+# How the kubectl port-forward works exactly

-# kubectl -n kube-system port-forward deployment/coredns 5353:53
+Or in another words, what the hell `kubectl -n kube-system port-forward deployment/coredns 5353:53` was implemented.

 ## kubectl